-Mr. McKeever’s 2016-17 season includes the role of Stag Lee in the world premiere of The Fall of Stag Lee by Darryl Nettles with Buffalo Opera Unlimited, the Security Guard in Juliet Palmer’s a cappella opera Sweat, the title role in Le nozze di Figaro in his debut with Oswego Opera, Sander in Gréty’s Zémire et Azor in a return to Skylight Music Theatre.
-Mr. McKeever also makes his New York City Opera debut in their production of Candide covering the Lion and performing a Don and a Westphalian Soldier.
-Later in the season he performs with Annapolis Opera in their “Take a Chance on Love” concert and makes his debut as the Baritone in “Flash Operas” with New York’s Experiments in Opera.
-The baritone joins Opera Project Columbus this summer as Michele in “Il Tabarro.”
+Mr. McKeever’s 2016-17 season included the role of Stag Lee in the world premiere of The Fall of Stag Lee by Darryl Nettles with Buffalo Opera Unlimited, the Security Guard in Juliet Palmer’s a cappella opera Sweat, the title role in Le nozze di Figaro in his debut with Oswego Opera, Sander in Gréty’s Zémire et Azor in a return to Skylight Music Theatre.
+Mr. McKeever also made his New York City Opera debut in their production of Candide covering the Lion and performing a Don and a Westphalian Soldier.
+Later in the season he performed with Annapolis Opera in their “Take a Chance on Love” concert and made his debut as the Baritone in “Flash Operas” with New York’s Experiments in Opera.
+The baritone joined Opera Project Columbus during the summer as Michele in “Il Tabarro.”

 Last season Mr. McKeever was seen as Michele in Il Tabarro and the title role in Gianni Schicchi with the North Shore Music Festival, Sharpless in Madama Buttefly with Salt Marsh Opera, Marcello in La bohème with Opera Columbus and performed Frank in Die Fledermaus with Baltimore Concert Opera, Opera Naples, Nashville Opera and Florentine Opera.
 He recently covered and performed the title role in Verdi’s Macbeth in his company debut with Opera Company of Middlebury and participated in the reading of Kamala Sumataran’s new opera Looking at You at Opera America.